-We know you want to, you go-getter you.
-Truth is, we think composting ALL your disposable inserts would be A+ awesome sauce.
+Truth is, we think composting ALL your disposable inserts would be fantastic.
 But at the end of the day, we are a company that is speaking to a very wide and vast audience.
-We cannot responsibly advocate that parents home compost their baby’s poopy diapers as there can be human health risks involved.
-If this is an option you would like to seriously consider there are resources available to guide you.
-But we just have to say it again: please only home compost the wet ones.
+We cannot responsibly advocate that parents home compost their baby’s poopy diapers as there can be human health risks involved, and most home compost bins will not get hot enough to safely compost human waste.
+Please only home compost the wet ones.

-Rest assured, if the only diapers you’re composting are the wet ones, that’s still a TON of diapers that you’re keeping out of the landfill.
-Your garden is going to want to give you a hug.
-Please let us know if it does.
+Rest assured, if the only diapers you’re composting are the wet ones, that’s still a TON of diapers that you’re turning into a usable resource for your garden.
+And no conventional disposable diaper ever did that.